Fudan-iGEM/2024-wiki/src/inclusivity.md

 After the course practice, to understand the evaluation and suggestions for the course, we conducted interviews with teaching volunteers and parents of students.
 We have compiled and uploaded the [bilingual transcript](https://static.igem.wiki/teams/5115/inclusivity/interview-record-parents.pdf) of the INDIGO interview, as well as the [bilingual transcript and video link](https://static.igem.wiki/teams/5115/inclusivity/interview-record-targeting-rainbow-rain-with-tencent-meeting-link.pdf) of the Light of Rainbow interview.
 Overall, the interviewees **recognized our use of picture book**.

 In terms of **the understanding of knowledge**, the performance of the students from [INDIGO](https://mp.weixin.qq.com/s/YPPsUTPAZ19k9FFzKl2bDQ) performed better than those from [Light of Rainbow](https://mp.weixin.qq.com/s/YeO3UpyzIzm3GYnCJO6RvQ).
 Students from INDIGO for the most part could understand the theoretical explanations.
-Even if some students had a lower level of understanding, parents believed that we **“planted a seed in their hearts”**.
-Students from Light of Rainbow, however, appeared quite confused during both sessions, with volunteers noting “repeated many times and he still didn’t understand”, “many tasks were done by parents on behalf of the students”.
+Even if some students had a lower level of understanding, parents believed that we **"planted a seed in their hearts"**.
+Students from Light of Rainbow, however, appeared quite confused during both sessions, with volunteers noting "repeated many times and he still didn't understand", "many tasks were done by parents on behalf of the students".
 Relatively speaking, the level of understanding after the second class was better than the first.
 Overall, these results **demonstrate the feasibility of STEAMed layered teaching method**.

 We have summarized the suggestions of the respondents on how to improve the teaching effectiveness for Light of Rainbow students as follows.